 CONSTRAINTS

 Liquidity: Operating cash balances, equivalent to the target reserves level, will be invested over the short-term (periods not exceeding twelve months to maturity) in low-risk asset classes which are easily liquidated at little or no cost.
 The aim is to meet the Organization’s liquidity requirements.
-Core cash will be invested over the medium-term (periods exceeding twelve months) with the objective of generating a positive return, net of any management fees, whilst aiming for low volatility of the values of underlying investments.
-Core cash will be invested ideally in such a way that occasional access to a portion of the cash is possible thus facilitating scheduled large payments, such as loan repayments, in the future.
+Core cash will be invested with the objective of generating a positive return, net of any management fees and costs of hedging to Swiss francs over rolling 5 year periods..
+Core cash will be invested ideally in such a way that occasional access to a portion of the cash is possible.

 A review by the ACI of the approach to be taken in implementing the investment policy along with information provided by the external Investment Advisor indicated that it would be more realistic to establish a goal of generating a positive return net of management fees and costs of hedging investments held in currencies other than Swiss francs, over rolling periods of five years given the current low yield generated on investments in Swiss francs.
 This is particularly important, given the Organization’s risk profile and the dual importance of limiting holdings in investments involving risk and limiting volatility.
 Therefore, the third sentence has been modified accordingly.
 In addition, since the repayment of the loans from the cantonal banks had been fully accomplished the phrase “thus facilitating scheduled large payments, such as loan repayments, in the future” is redundant and has been removed.